cmiles/PointlessWaymarksProject/PointlessWaymarks.CmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Eliminate sync FileWriteLog usage
+ - Look for .Result and other that can be eliminated
+ - Change FileWriteLog to a store in memory and batch insert
  - NoIndex on excluded tags
+ - Check if excluded tags are properly picked up for changed html
  - All Items Tab - reports for no tags, etc.
  - For geo types and notes review local file cleanup on delete
  - Appium GUI Test